cMadan/ElGateau/README.md

 # ElGateau
 ElGateau: A Framework for Using the Elgato Stream Deck for Experimental Psychology Research

+Tested in Windows 10.
+(Later will test in Mac OS X 10.11.)

 ## To do list

 1. Build a basic API